Disk storage guide

 User Home directories

-Paths: $HOME or $SNIC_BACKUPPermanent storage of users files during the lifetime of the accounts.
+Permanent storage of users files during the lifetime of the accounts.
 Shared access on all cluster nodes.
 Snapshots are normally enabled on this file system, and you can access the snapshots in every directory by 'ls .snapshot' or 'cd .snapshot'.
-The default quota is 32GB per user.
+The quota is 32GB per user.
 We provide backup of this volume, and we keep the files on tape up to 90 days after they are deleted from disk.
 If you have files you do not want to back up place them in a folder called 'nobackup'.

 Paths: $TMPDIR or $SNIC_TMPEach node has a /scratch volume for local access providing the most efficient disk storage for temporary files.
 Users have read/write access to this file system.
 SLURM defines the environment variable TMPDIR which you may use in job scripts.
 On clusters with SLURM you may use /scratch/$SLURM_JOB_ID.
 This area is for local access only, and is not directly reachable from other nodes or from the front node.
 There is no backup of the data and the lifetime of any file created is limited to the current user session or batch job.
 Files are automatically erased when space is needed by other users.

 The project global storage is permanent storage of project's files during the lifetime of the project.
 Disk quota on this volume is shared by all project members.
-Default quota allocation is 0.5 TB.
+Default quota allocation is determined by your project type.

 Temporary virtual filesystem